f5businessdevelopment/bigipworkshop/docs/ex4.md

 ![image](https://github.com/f5businessdevelopment/bigipworkshop/assets/13858248/5b36a47c-1427-4d6e-9879-bbec6d802ef2)

 To access the configuration on the BIG-IP, you'll need to obtain the credentials from the Outputs section in the HCP Terraform.
 Click on the F5_ui Public IP or copy and open the same in your browser to log in to the BIG-IP interface.

+Make sure to update the Security Group of your F5 instance to include your __My IP__

 ![image](https://github.com/f5businessdevelopment/bigipworkshop/assets/13858248/3fb0ea02-b227-4640-aa16-a24c5f17fe42)